 * Romanian students can apply for scholarships.

-If you are interested in participating to this event please send an email to Remus Hanea, firstname.lastname@example.org, and please attached a short description of your research and interest in this event.
+If you are interested in participating please contact Remus Hanea (firstname.lastname@example.org) and please attach a CV, short description of your research topic, university of origin and a short motivation for your interest in this event.